iamVP7/mozwebext_book/manuscript/Motivational_tab.md

 # Experiment 1: Building our Motivational Tab

 We got to know what is meant by WebExtension and how to install WebExtension from the source code available in our system.
-Those leasons are very important to us, as we move forward with our development, we will be always using them.
+Those lessons are very important to us, as we move forward with our development, we will be always using them.

-Our Approach is learn the basic code, try them out with little modification and run them in our system, try out the execrise and share about this learning in social medium of community benefit.
+Our Approach is to learn the basic code, try them out with little modification and run them in our system, try out the exercise and share about this learning in the social medium of community benefit.

 ## Problem statement and Solution

 *Problem Statement*

 We have to open different web pages each and every day.
 Sometime we will be bored to do them.
 At that time, we may feel to get a cup of coffee.
-For sure its not possible to count the number of copies we had.
-Having too much of coffee or other caffeine products is injurious to health.
+For sure it's not possible to count the number of copies we had.
+Having too much coffee or other caffeine products is injurious to health.

 *Solution*

 So the very first solution is to make sure we are not bored, and we are motivated when we open a new tab.
-We can be motivated by seeing strong quotes by our favorite personality or a our family pictures whenever we open a new tab.
+We can be motivated by seeing strong quotes by our favorite personality or our family pictures whenever we open a new tab.

 **What is relationship with WebExtension???**

 Whenever you are opening a new tab, it means we are calling some internal API to open the tab.
 Each and every action we do is an API, some of them are exposed via WebExtension API.
-So by default if you check in your browser you will understand you have options to change what should be shown when a new tab is opened.
+So by default, if you check in your browser you will understand you have options to change what should be shown when a new tab is opened.
 A screenshot from Firefox is shown below, check under the heading *New Windows and Tabs*

 ![New tab Configuration](images/new_tab_config.png)

 **How we can capture this**

 We need not worry much.
 It is easy to capture when a new tab is opened.
-And also it is easy to open our preferred page whenever new tab or window is opened.
-In this section we will be seeing how to open our own page with some random pre defined quotes using   *chrome_url_overrides* WebExtension API.
+And also it is easy to open our preferred page whenever a new tab or window is opened.
+In this section, we will be seeing how to open our own page with some random predefined quotes using   *chrome_url_overrides* WebExtension API.

 ## Building Blocks of Our Motivation Tab WebExtension